 The differences in the resulting trajectories are characteristic of the differences in the equations used to form the BJT models.
-For the Dymola model, the equations were developed from Cellier's efforts to develop a BJT model in [5], Meta-Software's equations listed in [9], Van Halen's work on an improved junction capacitance equation in [8], and the scanning of BBSPICE source code.
+For the Dymola model, the equations were developed from (Cellier 1991), (Meta-Software Inc. 1990), (Van Halen 1988), and the scanning of BBSPICE source code.
 While the BBSPICE source code serves as the most comprehensive source of information, it is also the most difficult to read and interpret.
 For this reason, the BBSPICE source code was used primarily to verify the use of equations extracted from other sources.
 Thus, some of the equations in the Dymola BJT model are different from those in BBSPICE and PSpice.
 These equation differences cause the discrepancies in trajectories resulting from the simulations of all three models: Dymola, BBSPICE, and PSpice.
-It is these model equation differences that also result in PSpice being unable to simulate some of the parameter combinations used in the PNP circuit models.